chenx820/chenx820.github.io/content/notes/advanced-classical-physics/index.md

 notetags: ["physics", "graduate"]
 ---

 These are my personal study notes for the graduate-level **Advanced Classical Physics** course.
-They cover the following key topics
+They cover the following key topics:

 1. Lagrangian Mechanics
 2. Hamiltonian Mechanics